-- R Rescue those in immediate danger. - A Alert.
+- R Rescue those in immediate danger.

+- A Alert.
 Pull the fire alarm.
 Call 4-2911.

-C Contain the fire by closing doors. - Contain the life by closing doo - Evacuate or Extinguish the fire - E Evacuate or Extinguish the fire.
+- C Contain the fire by closing doors.

+- E Evacuate or Extinguish the fire.

 In the event of an actual fire in a lab, shut off the natural gas serving that lab by closing the gas shut off valve for the area.
 Restoring the gas to a lab must be coordinated by Facilities so all areas served by the shutoff can be checked.
 Smell something burning, but see no smoke?
 Call 4-2648.